zhangjiangen11/voronoishatter/README.md

 ### VoronoiShatter Node
 This is the way to run this tool in the editor.
 Simply create this node in your scene, add a **MeshInstance3D** as a child, and click "**Generate Fracture Meshes**."
 Depending on your hardware, the below settings, and complexity of the mesh itself, the mesh will generate in seconds in a **VoronoiCollection** node.
-Make sure the mesh you are shattering is **manifold**—no surface should have any disconnected points, or the underlying CSG combiner mechanism will return a blank set of meshes.
+Make sure the mesh you are shattering is **manifold**—no surface should have any disconnected points, or the underlying CSG combiner mechanism will return an empty set of meshes.

 * **Random Color** - Assigns a random color to each Voronoi fragment after generation.
 This is helpful for previewing the geometry itself to see how your settings influence generation.
 * **Inherit Outer Material** - Assigns the same material that the parent mesh currently has to all surfaces except the inner fracture surfaces.